 Be Cautious of Mail Forwarding Scams

-If you’re entering any information about your change of address on a website that doesn’t include USPS.com, think twice.
+If you’re entering any personal information about your address change on a website that doesn’t include USPS.com, think twice.
 There are many third-party websites set up to offer mail forwarding services that charge you up to $100 or more in fees.

 To be on the safe side, only submit your change of address in person at your local post office or online on the Official USPS Change of Address website.